How to read U.S. economic data, without the spin

 Weekly first-time claims (www.dol.gov/ui/data.pdf) for unemployment insurance, or the number of new people filing for unemployment benefits, have also been falling in recent weeks.
 After hitting a high of 6.867 million in late March, they came in at 1.314 million for the week ended July 4.

 Still, claims are twice as high as they were at the height of the Great Recession, and more than six times the 2019 average of just over 200,000.
-See a historical comparishere
+See here for a historical comparison.

 Just as important is how many people remain on jobless benefits from week to week.
 These continued unemployment claims, charted here were 18 million in the week ended June 27.